Create Flexible Code Using Interfaces

 ILoggerinterface definition establishes a clear contract for logging functionality.
 This ensures that any class implementing the interface will provide a concrete implementation of theLogmethod, enabling consistent and reusable logging behavior across the application.

-Task 6: Refactor the application to use dependency injection
+Task 6: Refactor the Application class to use dependency injection

 Refactor the Application class to depend on the ILogger and IDataAccess interfaces instead of directly instantiating the ConsoleLogger and DatabaseAccess classes.